smallAreaHealthStatisticsUnit/rapidInquiryFacility/rifDatabase/SQLserver/production/INSTALL.md

 A standalone script *rif40_sahsuland_install.bat* is provided to install the RIF.
 It is designed to run in a single directory, and is in
 *...rapidInquiryFacility\rifDatabase\SQLserver\production*.
 A backup of the *sahsuland_dev* database is required, as created by
 *rebuild_all.bat* (see: https://github.com/smallAreaHealthStatisticsUnit/rapidInquiryFacility/blob/master/rifDatabase/SQLserver/installation/README.md) or supplied by SAHSU.

+You will need to enter:

+* Database name
+* User name
+* User password

+The database name and user name should only contain lowercase letters, underscore (\_) and numbers and must start with a letter.
+The default password is the same as the username; chnage it on a production system conntected to the internet!

 This script runs:

 * rif40_production_creation.sql - this creates the new database $(NEWDB) (by default *sahsuland*) and then runs:
   * rif40_roles.sql - to re-create cluster logins and roles (i.e. the *rif40* login);